 If you cannot change the resources on your device

-Verify that you cannot change the device resources by double-clicking on the Resource type, and attempting to change the Settings Based On option.
+Verify you cannot change the device resources by double-clicking the Resource type, and attempting to change the Settings based on option.

-If you cannot change the resources for the device when trying both of these options, it is likely that you may be encountering one of the following issues.
+If you cannot change the resources for the device when trying both options, you may be encountering one of the following issues.

 - The device is a legacy device and requires that jumpers be moved to set the resources.

 - The device is an onboard device, soldered onto the motherboard or riser board and have a set resource.

 - The device has no other available options to be changed.